Bis (Japanese idol group): Image

 After the group reformed, their image became less confrontational, albeit while retaining a darker, "alternative" theme.
 Moshing, stage diving and lifting were banned at their concerts, previously known for a rowdy and violent atmosphere.
 Bis manager Watanabe Junnosuke has explained that during the initial run of Bis, certain concert venues refused to book the group, and companies were unwilling to use them or their music for promotional purposes, making it difficult for the group to create a profit.

 In 2019, the new Bis received their first major commercial tie-in with the anime Yu-Gi-Oh!
-VRAINS, which will use their single "Are You Ready?" as its fifth ending theme song.
+VRAINS, which used their single "Are You Ready?" as its fifth ending theme song.
 The song, which exceeds 11 minutes in length and includes explicit references to irrumatio in the lyrics, incorporates elements of hardcore punk and noise, reminiscent of their earlier collaboratory efforts with Hijokaidan.